NEWS & VIEWS

 FILTER BY

-New guidance was published by HMRC in December 2018 on how they will seek to tax individuals’ profits from crypto-currencies and January’s Tax Journal offers an excellent review.
+New guidance was published by HMRC in December 2018 on how they will seek to tax individuals’ profits from cryptocurrencies.

-The majority of casual crypto-currency investors should be covered by their annual CGT exemption.
-However, when capital gains exceeds this they will be subject to CGT.
+The majority of casual investors should be covered by their annual CGT exemption.
+However, when capital gains exceed this they will be subject to CGT.
 This will be at 10% or 20% depending on whether they are a basic or higher rate taxpayer.

-The guidance also includes details on when income tax is liable, including mining, fees from mining and airdrops.
-As well as income tax and national insurance contributions on any crypto-currencies received as earnings.
+The guidance includes details on when income tax is liable – including mining, fees from mining and airdrops – as well as income tax and national insurance contributions on any cryptocurrencies received as earnings.